ufukusubutun/ufukusubutun.github.io/_pages/about.md

 [My Resume](assets/pdf/Ufuk_Usubutun_Resume.pdf)

-I am specializing in analysis of Network Protocols (MAC and up) through analytical modeling and experimental evalutaion.
+I am specializing in the analysis of network protocols (MAC and above) through analytical modeling and experimental evalutaion.
 Since the start of my PhD at NYU, I interned with Nokia Bell Labs (on routing optimization) and with AT&T Labs Research (on 3GPP RRC Layer Modeling).
 I am actively seeking an internship for Summer 2024!

 The publication page also contains pre-prints and presentation slides.